Sections of This Article Include

 – input to the system starts from those closest to the outcome preferred by the system, from those most in the know about whether the organization is achieving its preferred outcomes with its stakeholders or not.
 This way, the organization stays highly attuned and adaptive to the needs of stakeholders.

 2. Organic in nature

-– less rules and regulations, sometimes no clear boundaries and always-changing forms
+– fewer rules and regulations, sometimes no clear boundaries, and always-changing forms

 3. Authority based on capability

 – ensures the organization remains a means to an end and not an end in itself

 4. Alliances -takes advantage of economies of scale, e.g., collaborations, networks, strategic alliances/mergers, etc.